Oxygen Absorber vs Silica Gel

 - For oxygen scavengers to be effective, use the right amount of oxygen scavengers for the food packaging

-Oxygen Absorbers come in various sizes and determine how much quantity is required in the container for preservation and storage—oxygen absorbers measured by cc.
+Oxygen Absorbers come in various sizes and determine how much quantity is required in the container for preservation and storage—oxygen absorbers are measured by cc.
 Osorb Absorbers come in several types, from 20 cc to 500 cc.
-For a five to six gallon of storage bucket, the recommendation would be to use two 500 cc oxygen absorber agents.
+For a five to six-gallon of storage bucket, the recommendation would be to use two 500 cc oxygen absorber agents.